 Herbst drew that map about a third of the way into her speech when she answered her own question about how best to prepare our students to navigate our complex world: “In addition to helping students achieve academic success, we need to teach students to be engaged citizens, in the best sense of our most hopeful democratic theorists.
 Active citizenship empowers people to create the future, rather than being helpless victims of events and social forces.”

-When I heard those sentences, I couldn’t help but think of the great 20th century political theorist, Hannah Arendt.
+When I heard those sentences, I couldn’t help but think of the great 20th-century political theorist, Hannah Arendt.
 In the late 1950s and 60s, Arendt bemoaned the lack of an active political life in the modern state.
-Citizens of both Europe and the United States, she argued, were encouraged to abandon the public realm to bureaucrats and politicians, and to retreat entirely into the private realm where they could focus exclusively on improving their own economic well being.
-For Arendt, this ever increasing concern with the “economic” comes at the cost of realizing our full potential as human beings.
+Citizens of both Europe and the United States, she argued, were encouraged to abandon the public realm to bureaucrats and politicians, and to retreat entirely into the private realm, where they could focus exclusively on improving their own economic well-being.
+For Arendt, this ever-increasing concern with the “economic” comes at the cost of realizing our full potential as human beings.
 To be sure, UConn needs to focus on economic development in this state, particularly during these dire economic times, and Herbst has made clear that this is one of her top priorities.
-But she also made clear that she wanted to empower our university to instill in our students a passion for knowledge and discovery that they can actively in employ in improving the public good.
+But she also made clear that she wanted to empower our university to instill in our students a passion for knowledge and discovery that they can actively employ in improving the public good.